 Current students will need to access all three systems.
 The three systems use the same username and password.
-The username is the student number (found on the student ID card) or you can use the name of the email account supplied when you enrolled .
+The username is the student number (found on your University ID card or admissions letter) or you can use the name of the email account supplied when you enrolled .
 If you do not know your password, you can obtain it by visiting the TAMS log-in page and using the “forgotten password” link.
 If you need help, please contact your College Registrar.

-The Colleges of the University offer a range of support services for students, including information about orientation events, academic skills programs, spiritual and welfare support.
+The Colleges of the University offer a range of support services for students as required by the Student Support Services Policy, including orientation events, academic skills programs, spiritual and welfare support.
 Please contact your College for further information.

 Appeals and Grievances